mendix/docs/content/developerportal/support/submit-support-request.md

 ## 2 Useful Links To Check Before Submitting a Request

-Before submitting a new Support request, check these Mendix resources to make sure your question has not already been answered:
+Before submitting a new support request, check these Mendix resources to make sure your question has not already been answered:

 * [Mendix Forum](https://forum.mendix.com)
 * [Mendix Documentation](https://docs.mendix.com/)